 Having a bad day or feeling down once in a while is a normal part of life, but having these same feelings day in and day out is usually a sign of something worse—depression.
-In older adults, depression is not just having “the blues” or being upset at the loss of a loved one.
+In older adults, depression is not just being melancholy, having “the holiday blues”, or being upset at the loss of a loved one.
 It’s a very real, but treatable, medical condition.

 Senior depression is not a normal part of aging, but older adults are at higher risk for experiencing depression.
 According to the Centers for Disease Control, depression in seniors can often be misdiagnosed due to healthcare providers mistaking depression symptoms as a natural reaction to illness or other life changes.

 While seniors are at higher risk for depression, the vast majority of seniors are not depressed.
 Additionally most seniors see improvements in their symptoms when treated with antidepressant drugs, therapy, or both.